floweredscarf/su25/labs/lab12/index.md

 Throughout:

-- Our newly added node will have the key `x`.
+- Our newly added node will have the element `x`.
 We will use letters, such as `a` and `b` to represent the other relevant values.
 They are ordered among each other (`a < b`), but assume that `x`'s value is whatever it needs to be to be in the right location.